-Policy NH2 - Coldstream Farm and land to the rear of the Clifden Arms
+Policy NH2 : Coldstream Farm and land to the rear of the Clifden Arms

 Coldstream Farm and the rear of the Clifden Arms is allocated for no more than a total of 18 dwellings.
-They should comprise a mix of units including both larger and more affordable houses.
-At least 9 of the dwellings should be smaller, more affordable units whether semi-detached, terraced or flats.
+They should comprise a mix of units including both larger(family) and more affordable houses.
+At least 9 of the dwellings should be smaller, more affordable units whether semidetached, terraced or flats.
+The development must allow retention of existing trees and hedgerows where appropriate, enhance the natural boundaries of the countryside with native species planting, respect the setting of the adjacent listed building and ensure that there is no unacceptable impact on the amenities of nearby properties.
+If considered to be needed, a pedestrian crossing will be provided across Clifden Road.

 The site will also provide: